Broadening access to work

 Differences across groups

-According to Closing the Gap, in 2021, 55.7% of Aboriginal and Torres Strait Islander people aged 25-64 years were employed.
+According to Closing the Gap, in 2021, the proportion of Aboriginal and Torres Strait Islander people aged 25-64 years who were employed had increased since 2016.

 Disaggregation